 Other options can be accessed from the Drawings menu, in particular scaling options for the limb and the plate.

-Stars can be displayed from magnitude 1 to magnitude 4, and star names can be displayed.
+Stars can be displayed from up to magnitude 1 to up to magnitude 4, and star names can be displayed.

-Star pointers can be dispalyed on the opaque rete, as on ancient astrolabes.
+Star pointers can be displayed on the opaque rete, as on ancient astrolabes.

 On the back